elementum-games/shinobi-chronicles/README.md

 ## Local Setup

-You need an environment with four things:
+You need an environment with four to five things:
 - A remote fork of the SC repository (e.g. `your-username/shinobi-chronicles`), on your GitHub account
 - A local clone of your fork
 - A PHP local web server
 - A MySQL database
+- A locally installed copy of Node.js and NPM (only if you are working on React-based UIs like combat)

 You can use any IDE and setup you want if you have the know-how, but this guide lays out one way to get started quickly with minimal PHP environment/Git knowledge.